Credit Cards Travel Credit Cards

 Earn an upgrade offer

 Just because you’re upgrading a card doesn’t mean you have to miss out on earning some rewards.
-You won’t necessarily receive a welcome bonus for doing a product change, but you might be able to qualify for an upgrade offer from Capital One.
+You won’t necessarily receive a welcome offer for doing a product change, but you might be able to qualify for an upgrade offer from Capital One.

 In most cases, Capital One will reach out to you with an upgrade offer if you already have a credit card and are eligible for an upgrade.
 You might be able to contact Capital One yourself and see if you have any upgrade offers available.

-Upgrade offers function similarly to welcome bonuses in that you might have to spend a certain amount of money within a specific time frame to earn a reward (e.g., spending $4,000 on purchases in the first three months after upgrading to earn 50,000 bonus miles).
+Upgrade offers function similarly to welcome offers in that you might have to spend a certain amount of money within a specific time frame to earn a reward (e.g., spending $4,000 on purchases in the first three months after upgrading to earn 50,000 bonus miles).

 Capital One decides how many rewards you can earn with an upgrade offer, so exact amounts vary.
 Sometimes, you might not have any upgrade offers available.